 This is a theoretical/discussion seminar.
 Topics will focus on issues that are relevant to, and chosen by, the participant group.

-What happens in Open Group?
+What happens in Process and Function Group?

-Time is given without a set agenda for participants to address issues of group dynamics, leadership and authority, to allow pastoral care for members of the group and explore personal issues related to ministry,
+Time is given without a set agenda for participants to address issues of group dynamics, leadership and authority, to allow pastoral care for members of the group and explore personal issues related to ministry.

 What is Individual Supervision?